cashier-go/cashier/README.md

 # Requirements
 ## Server
-Go 1.7 or later.
-May work with earlier versions.
+Go 1.7 or later, though it may work with earlier versions.

 ## Client
 - OpenSSH 5.6 or newer.